semantic Encyclopedia

 Keyword_extraction

-A Python-based tool that uses state-of-the-art Natural Language Processing (NLP) models to extract the most important keywords and keyphrases from the climate reports and scientific text documents.
+A Python-based tool txt2phrases that uses state-of-the-art Natural Language Processing (NLP) models to extract the most important keywords and keyphrases from the climate reports and scientific text documents.
+Read about the installation and usage of the tool

 Tool: